mse-tsm-mobcom-class/mse-tsm-mobcom-project-quiz-m-m-dispenser/README.md

 ### Characteristics
 Our arduino device uses a custom GATT service and 3 custom GATT characteristics for connecting the candy machine via BLE to our quiz app.
-- BLECharacteristic mmDispenserStateCharacteristic
-properties are read and notify
+- BLECharacteristic mmDispenserStateCharacteristic => notify the state of the servo (running or waiting) properties are read and notify
-- BLECharacteristic mmDispenserFillingLevelCharacteristic
-properties are read and notify
+- BLECharacteristic mmDispenserFillingLevelCharacteristic => notify the filling level by distance in mm properties are read and notify
-- BLECharacteristic mmDispenserDispenseCharacteristic
-properties are read and write
+- BLECharacteristic mmDispenserDispenseCharacteristic => starts the servo from remote properties are read and write

 ### Code